 - Specify the maximum oxygen flow rate in liters per minute corresponding to the pressure in the cabin of the aircraft under normal operating conditions

-- Must be kept by the customer and provided upon request to United personnel at any time during travel.
+- Be kept by the customer and provided upon request to United personnel at any time during travel

 - The customer must ensure that all extra batteries are properly protected from short circuiting by having recessed battery terminals or by packaging the batteries so they do not contact metal objects, including the terminals of other batteries.